 in-situ stress analytics at sub-nanoscale thin film growth

-Johan Reinink is a PhD student in the research group XUV Optics.
-His supervisor is prof.dr.
+Johan Reinink was a PhD student in the research group XUV Optics; he defended his thesis November 27th 2019.
+His supervisor was prof.dr.
 F. Bijkerk from the Faculty of Science and Technology.

 The research described in this thesis has been aimed to improve the understanding of thin film growth by analysing the growth stress in highest, i.e. atomic level detail.
 This is done by in-situ stress measurement of the growth of, primarily, nanoscale Mo/Si layer systems and relating the data to in-situ X-Ray Diffraction (XRD) and ex-situ Low-Energy Ion Scattering (LEIS) measurements.
 Physical processes, such as compound formation, phase transitions and diffusion could thus be observed.
 The stresses that originate from these effects typically act at length scales from the interatomic distance to several nanometer (typically corresponding to the layer thickness or lateral grain size in the films).
 As these effects occur uniformly over the full surface of the thin film (provided the substrate and deposition process are homogeneous), a macroscopic force develops which acts on the substrate, inducing a measurable curvature in thin substrates.